TeiaLabs/prompts/README.md

 ## Ensembling prompts

-To ensemble multiple prompts, you can use the `EnsemblePrompt` class:
+To ensemble multiple prompts, you can use the `PromptEnsemble` class:

 ```python
 templates = [